 Compact designs are vital if you want a natural feeling dumbbell, sets like the Bowflex, Merax, and Ativafit all have long handles because of the design of their adjustment systems.
 It doesn’t matter what weight you are lifting, whether it is 5 or 50lb, the length of the handles stays the same.
 We call these fixed-length handles.

 Fixed length dumbbells like the Bowflex are awkward to train with; they can hit your sides when you curl or clash above your head when you press.

 Thankfully the excellent Twist-Lock adjustment system of the Core Fitness set doesn’t call for a fixed length handle this set of bells is compact the handle length only increases the more weight you add.

 It’s one of the only adjustable dumbbells on the market that can boast a compact design, and its definitely the main reason I favor this set over many of the others out there.

 The only weight available for the Core Fitness dumbbells is the 100lb set, 2x 50lb dumbbells, adjustable in 5, 10, 15, 20, 25, 30, 35, 40, 45, 50lb lb increments.

 It would have been nice to see a couple of add on expansion packs like some of the other adjustable sets in this price range, but even without the extra weight add-on options, 50lb per dumbbell will still be more than adequate amount of weight for most users needs.

 Ease of Adjustment

-Probably the most efficient and time saving designs I have seen with an adjustable dumbbell, very similar, or if not the same design Stairmaster use with their adjustable sets at twice the price, but definitely one of the best you will find in the adjustable dumbbell market today.
+Probably the most efficient and time-saving design I have seen with an adjustable dumbbell.
+Very similar, if not the same design Stairmaster use with their adjustable sets, except Stairmaster charge twice the price, still one of the best you will find in the adjustable dumbbell market today.